 The chaplain has to be a listener, an advisor, a counsellor, an administrator, a befriender, a leader, an enabler, an organiser of acts of worship, and work within a lively and largely youthful community of all faiths and none.

-School Chaplaincy is a very practical ministry, at times working in teams of different faith groups, and is sometimes the main ethos behind the work of local churches as they ‘Serve their Local School’.
+School Chaplaincy is a very practical ministry, at times working in teams of different faith groups, and is sometimes the main ethos behind the work of local churches as they ‘serve their local school’.
 Scripture Union, other Christian denominations and churches also have chaplains or schools workers.

 Time for Reflection

-- “Anytown Chaplaincy Policy”, shares best practice as a team approach - developed with advice from HMI
+- Anytown Chaplaincy Policy shares best practice as a team approach - developed with advice from HMI

 - Christian Values in Education Christian Values in Education (CVE Scotland) is a Scottish organisation that provides advice, networking and resources for teachers and for others who support schools (schools workers, parents, chaplains and churches)

 The Church has a historic commitment to education and schooling.
 The General Assembly of the Church of Scotland in 1560 called for a school in every parish, to enable every person to read and write.

 Schools, which were paid for by the Church and local landowners, were established in all rural parishes and burghs by an Act of Privy Council of 1616, ratified by the Parliament of Scotland with the Education Act of 1633.
 Educational establishments were run by the Church of Scotland and were open to all boys and girls regardless of social status.